Melatonin and Sleep

 Large studies are needed to demonstrate if melatonin is effective and safe for some forms of insomnia, particularly for long-term use.
 It may be true that melatonin is effective and safe for some types of insomnia and for children but not for other types of sleep problems.
 How much to take, when to take it and its effectiveness, if any, for particular disorders is only beginning to be understood.

 Have more questions?
-Send us an email .
-We’re working on developing more content about melatonin and would love to know your thoughts.
+We’re working on developing more content about melatonin and will be updating this page soon.